FEniCS/governance/projectlicense.md

 ## Our copyright policy

-Jupyter uses a shared copyright model.
+FEniCS uses a shared copyright model.
 Each contributor maintains copyright over their contributions to Jupyter.
 But, it is important to note that these contributions are typically only changes to the repositories.
 Thus, the Jupyter source code, in its entirety is not